zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec04.md

 ### Objective

 Having RRSIG signature lifetimes last for too long opens up for DNS replay attacks.
-By having too short RRSIG signature lifetimes is likely to have a major operational impact if the master name server is down for that long.
+Having too short RRSIG signature lifetimes is likely to have a major operational impact if the master name server is down for that long.

-There is no clear recommendation of the exact validity perionds to use with DNSSEC.
+There is no clear recommendation of the exact validity periods to use with DNSSEC.
 Shorter validity than 12 hours will give a serious operational problem just in case of temporary network problems, and longer than 180 days will create wide open holes for replay attacks.